Coming Soon 👀 At the beginning of April, you’ll be

 Then they go on to quote or cite “elite scientists” who are or were or were probably atheists.
 I have several friends who are atheists.
 If you don’t have faith, then atheism is very logical.
 I can see their point.
 However celebrity endorsement is NOT part of the scientific method.

-Alabama Al about 2 years ago
+Alabama Al over 2 years ago

 When I was a kid back in the 1960s I thumbed through an old trade magazine of my father’s.
 In it I saw a small ad where baseball player Mickey Mantle was endorsing a brand of large stadium speakers.
 Even though I was about 10 years old at the time I remember thinking, “What does Mickey Mantle know about stadium speakers?”
 Yet there was his picture in the ad, purportedly touting the speaker’s virtues.